Israel–Morocco relations

 The State of Israel and the Kingdom of Morocco formally established diplomatic relations in 2020, when both sides signed the Israel–Morocco normalization agreement in light of the Abraham Accords.
 While official ties had previously not existed due to the Arab–Israeli conflict, the two countries maintained a secretive bilateral relationship on a number of fronts following the 1948 Arab–Israeli War.
 For many years, Moroccan king Hassan II facilitated a relationship with Israeli authorities, and these ties are considered to have been instrumental in stabilizing Morocco and striking down possible anti-monarchy threats within the country.
 The Israeli passport is accepted for entry into Morocco, with a visa granted on arrival.
 With the bilateral normalization agreement in December 2020, Morocco officially recognized Israeli statehood.
 Almost three years later, in July 2023, Israel officially recognized Moroccan sovereignty over Western Sahara.

+In September 2026, the two nations announced that they would upgrade diplomatic ties, exchange ambassadors and re-establish flights between the countries.

 History

 Background

 The history of Jewish communities in what is now Morocco extends approximately two millennia.

 In the early 20th century, Zionism, the movement to establish a Jewish state in Palestine, spread from Europe to Moroccan coastal cities and then spread slowly among Morocco's Jewish communities over the following decades.
 Only after the establishment of the State of Israel in 1948, however, was there notable Zionist emigration from Morocco.
 The migration of Moroccan Jews to Israel had significant support from external Zionist organizations, including the Jewish Agency, Mossad Le'Aliyah, and the American Hebrew Immigrant Aid Society (HIAS), and there were a number of initiatives to facilitate this migration, including the Caisse d’Aide aux Immigrants Marocains or Cadima (קדימה, 'forward'; 1949–1956), Operation Yachin (מבצע יכין; 1961–1964), and ha-Misgeret (המסגרת 'The Framework'; 1956–1964).
 By the end of the 20th century, roughly two thirds of Moroccan Jews migrated to Israel and only a small fraction of the Moroccan Jewish community remained in Morocco.